AVAILABLE ON DVD

 I doubt anyone would claim Basic Instinct as one of director Paul Verhoeven’s best films.
-It’s a trashy, exploitative, big budget Hollywood fusion of a straight-to-video ‘erotic thriller’ [anyone remember those, and how boring most of them were, and how many more came out after this movie?] with a film noir and elements of two of writer Joe Esterhaz’s previous scripts for films, Betrayed and Jagged Edge, and I always have a good time watching it.
-It might lack the intelligence of most of Verhoeven’s other movies, but it is a cleverer film than many take it credit for, a brilliant example of audience manipulation in the tradition of Alfred Hitchcock, and, well, I’m almost automatically drawn to any film that pushes the boundaries of mainstream or even ‘fringe’ cinema, goes right to the edge of what your ‘average’ person might deem ‘acceptable’, and pisses a lot of people off!
+It’s a trashy, exploitative, big budget Hollywood fusion of a straight-to-video ‘erotic thriller’ [remember those, and how boring most of them were, and how many more came out after this movie?] with elements of film noir, a giallo [the idea of killings imitating murders in books is from Dario Argento’s Tenebrae] and two of writer Joe Esterhaz’s previous scripts for films, Betrayed and Jagged Edge, and I always have a good time watching it.
+It might lack the intelligence of most of Verhoeven’s other movies, but it’s a cleverer film than many take it credit for, a fine example of audience manipulation in the tradition of Alfred Hitchcock, and, well, I’m almost automatically drawn to any film that pushes the boundaries of mainstream or even ‘fringe’ cinema, goes right to the edge of what your ‘average’ person might deem ‘acceptable’, and pisses a lot of people off!

-There’s a slightly unsavoury subplot involving Nick being really quite horrid to his psychiatrist and ex-girlfriend Beth, culminating in a scene where Nick ‘semi-rapes’ her, but it does show Nick’s increasing frustration and surprisingly Verhoeven does cut away quite early.
+There’s a slightly unsavoury subplot involving Nick being really quite horrid to his psychiatrist and ex-girlfriend Beth, culminating in a scene where Nick ‘semi-rapes’ her, but the latter does show Nick’s increasing frustration and surprisingly Verhoeven cuts away quite early.
 This is of course not the case with the lengthy Nick/Catherine sequence, which remains pretty explicit for mainstream cinema even today.
 It also shows a bizarre attitude by the MPAA, who cut Nick doing performing oral sex on Catherine but not Catherine doing the same thing to him.
-Of course, as things begin to be tied up, the script also throws in a couple of cracking car chases and another brutal murder at the end, and then…….well, Esterhaz cheats, to be honest.
+Of course, as things begin to be tied up, the script also throws in a couple of cracking car chases and another brutal murder at the end, and then – well, Esterhaz cheats, to be honest.
 All the evidence shows a certain person to be the killer, but a final shot shows it to be somebody else!
-It really doesn’t make much sense and throughout Esterhaz throws in lots of corny lines and situations, not to mention borrowing from Dario Argento’s Tenebrae the idea of a writer writing fictional murders and having them copied in real life.
+It really doesn’t make much sense, but then I don’t think we’re intended to take it all too seriously, throughout Esterhaz throwing in lots of corny lines and situations.
 At times though the script is very knowing in its satirising of cliches, and becomes almost a spoof, but not quite.
 My favourite bit of dialogue is

-In some ways this is also quite a brave script, in that nobody, except maybe for Nick’s friend Gus, is very likeable, and the straight characters are no nicer than the gay or bisexual ones.
+In some ways this is also quite a brave script, in that nobody, except maybe for Nick’s friend Gus, is very likeable, and the straight characters are no nicer than the gay or bisexual ones, not the only thing which makes nonsense of the fuss that was made.
 Nick Curran is a superb anti-hero, and Douglas really convinces us that this guy is on the edge, and, though he doesn’t make us like him very much, he makes him great to watch.
 I think this is his best performance and role after Falling Down.
-I will say there’s still no excuse for the sweater he wears in a nightclub though!
-As for Stone, well, she is just hypnotic in the role of one on the greatest femme fatales in screen history, often she seems to be almost playing it for laughs, but she never crosses the boundary into actual humour, you believe her for the duration of the film.
-Of the rest of the cast George Dzunda adds a welcome touch of humanity and pathos as Gus and Leilani Sarelle as Roxy just isn’t in the film nearly enough.
+I will say there’s still no excuse for the sweater he wears in a nightclub though,why did they even let him in?
+As for Stone, she’s just hypnotic in the role of one on the greatest femme fatales in screen history.
+Often she seems to be almost playing it for laughs, but she never crosses the boundary into actual humour, you believe her for the duration of the film.
+Out ff the rest of the cast George Dzunda adds a welcome touch of humanity and pathos as Gus and Leilani Sarelle as Roxy just isn’t in the film nearly enough.
 There’s also a great final role for Dorothy Malone, very small but quite memorable.
-Verhoeven’s direction is superb throughout, especially during the action and murder scenes, I really think he was one of the best directors of action, his precise cutting and angles add great excitement without drawing attention to themselves, and you can still see everything that’s going on.
+Verhoeven’s direction is superb throughout, especially during the action and murder scenes, I really think he was a very good directors of action; his precise cutting and angles add great excitement without drawing attention to themselves, and you can still see everything that’s going on.
 Perhaps some of the sex looks too staged, but so what, this is a movie, not reality.